Digestive Enzymes For Dogs

 • Fermented foods – wide enzyme spectrum plus probiotics.

-• Raw organ meats (especially pancreas) – naturally enzyme-rich.
+• Raw or Glandular organ meats (especially pancreas) – naturally enzyme-rich.

 Cooking destroys many enzymes, which is why processed diets leave dogs more reliant on supplements.